Resilience at the Workplace_Herrmann_Blog Header

 The Whole Brain® Thinking methodology provides the framework to make these perspectives visible.
 It categorizes our thinking into four "Quadrants"—Analytical (A), Practical (B), Relational (C), and Experimental (D)—allowing us to map how an entire organization processes change:

-Navigating the Analytical Gap (A Quadrant - Blue): Resilience here requires moving beyond "perfect data" to achieve clarity of goals and soliciting constructive criticism to stress-test your logic.
+• Navigating the Analytical Gap: Resilience here requires moving beyond perfect data to achieve clarity of goals and stress-testing logic.

-Overcoming the Practical Hurdle (B Quadrant - Green): Stability is regained through just-in-time planning and "extreme execution," focusing on a few critical competencies to reduce the noise.
+• Overcoming the Practical Hurdle: Stability is regained through just-in-time planning and focusing on critical competencies to reduce noise.

-Managing the Relational Strain (C Quadrant - Red): Resilient leaders must proactively "speak the language" of those they manage, addressing the interpersonal anxiety that surfaces when mental models are disrupted.
+• Managing the Relational Strain: Resilient leaders must proactively address the interpersonal anxiety that surfaces when mental models are disrupted.

 These tactics are the practical application of Thinking Agility.
 They allow a leader to override the "auto-pilot" default and consciously move into a mindset that is ready for the future.